-Not in general.
-There are kinds of non-linearities that have been introduced to refine, or model other types of neural populations: 1) rectification, and the combination of on-center, off-center responses 2) adding squared outputs of sine-phase and cosine-phase filter to produce "contrast energy" filters; 3) Contrast normalization, where the output of an otherwise linear neuron is normalized by the "energy" ouputs of ones nearby in space.
+There are kinds of non-linearities that have been introduced to refine, or model other types of neural populations: 1) rectification--neuronal firing rate is by definition non-negative.
+The combination of oncenter, off-center responses can be treated as a theoretical unit to represent negative and positive signal values.
+2) adding squared outputs of sine-phase and cosine-phase filter to produce "contrast energy" filters; 3) Contrast normalization, where the output of an otherwise linear neuron is normalized by the "energy" ouputs of ones nearby in space.
 We'll discuss some of these in later lectures